I don't believe that private blockchains will become global. They will be confined to national governmental use or to industry specific consortiums.

 Public blockchains are by design permisionless: open and inclusive.
 While permissioned ones are the opposite.

 Anyone can join public blockchains.
 Which is obviously the preferred choice for curious people who want to freely exchange & transact or try & learn new things.
 Morevoer, innovation and entrepreneurship (see 1) will thrive on an open network whereas restrictions on a closed network will hamper it.

 I only see two motivations that would drive the selection of a permissioned blockchain over a public one:

 - The fear of loosing a central control power that individuals, organizations or governments may possess.

-- The fear of data destruction/loss/modification due to specific security risks or features of public blockchain architecture (such as miners collusion if PoW is used, immutability/incapacity to rewrite history...)
+- The fear of data destruction/loss/modification due to security risks & features specific to public blockchain architecture (such as miners collusion if PoW is used, immutability i.e. incapacity to rewrite history...)